Reports, Scope, Guidelines and Position Statements

 * NOTE: The scoping review document and accompanying webinar do not represent a formal clinical practice guideline or a standard of practice.
 A scoping review is a document which summarizes some of the research findings in the literature and some of the commonly used practices.
 It is not to be used as a regulatory document.

 CAA Members download the Vestibular Assessment

 The American Academy of Otolaryngology–Head and Neck Surgery (AAO-HNS) Guidelines

 The purpose of this guideline is to provide evidence-based recommendations for clinicians managing patients with tinnitus.
 The target audience is any clinician, including non-physicians, involved in managing these patients.
 Patients with tinnitus will often be evaluated by a variety of healthcare providers including primary care clinicians, specialty physicians, and non-physician providers such as audiologists and mental health professionals.
 The target patient population is limited to adults (18 years and older) with primary tinnitus that is persistent and bothersome.

-- Direct to Consumer Sale of Hearing Aids 2016
+Joint Position Statement – Direct-to-Consumer Sale of Hearing Aids

 Auditory Processing Disorder